 - When Truman is messing with Meryl by driving around the cul-de-sac over and over.
 "SOMEBODY HELP ME!
 I'M BEING SPONTANEOUS!"
-And then when cars pull right in front of Truman's car to prevent him from leaving town, we get this awesome exchange:
+And then when cars pull right in front of Truman's car in a coordinated attempt to prevent him from leaving town, we get this awesome exchange:

 Truman: ...blocked at every turn.
 Beautifully synchronized, don't you agree?Meryl: You're blaming me for the traffic?Truman: Should I?

 - The various ways the set tries to avert Truman from leaving, such as the poster in the travel agency of a plane being struck by lightning: "IT COULD HAPPEN TO YOU".
 It makes the already doubtful Truman even more suspicious too - something is wrong because all of the posters in the travel agency are making travelling look bad.
 Not so realistic, eh Christof?

 - Truman drawing on his mirror with soap one morning instead of his normal routine.

-- In a bit of hilarious if sardonic social commentary, the two parking garage guards who (along with the rest of the world) have been watching all of Truman's efforts to escape (and his eventual success), leave us with this:
+- In a bit of hilarious if sardonic social commentary, the two parking garage guards, who (along with the rest of the world) have been watching all of Truman's efforts to escape (and his eventual success), leave us with this:

 "You never see anything anyway...They always uh...turn the camera, and...play music and...you know, the wind blows and then the curtain moves, you don't see anything."

 - When Truman goes to the hospital where Meryl works, the doctors are caught off-guard and have to improvise surgery: